-If a cat falls, it may immediately look around, implying that it’s checking to see if anyone saw what happened.
-Owners interpret behaviors like these to mean that cats can feel embarrassment, but scientists seem to disagree.
+When a cat falls, it may immediately look around, implying that it’s checking to see if anyone saw what happened.
+Owners interpret such behaviors as meaning that cats feel embarrassed, especially when you laugh at them.

 Feeling embarrassed is a complex emotion that requires a sense of self that cats lack.
-But a cat’s behavior can suggest that it feels shame.
-Cats also have the part of the brain that humans have which processes embarrassment, but it’s significantly smaller.
+However, a cat’s behavior can suggest that it feels shame.
+Cats also have the part of the brain that humans have that processes embarrassment, but it’s significantly smaller.
 Unfortunately, there’s no clear-cut answer to whether cats feel shame.

-Despite that, some owners swear that their cats are embarrassed when they poop, puke, fart, or fall over.
-The problem is that these behaviors may have explanations which are nothing to do with feelings of shame.
+Despite that, many owners believe that their cats are embarrassed when they poop, puke, fart, or fall over.
+The problem is that these behaviors can have explanations that have nothing to do with feelings of shame.

 Can Cats Get Embarrassed?

-But embarrassment is a more complex emotion.
-While it seems that a cat’s behavior can suggest embarrassment, there may be other explanations for it.
-As such, it’s not clear whether cats can be embarrassed.
+However, embarrassment is a more complex emotion.
+While it seems that a cat’s behavior suggests embarrassment, there may be other explanations.

 What Do Cats Look Like When They’re Feeling Embarrassed?

-There are several things that cats do which lead people to think they’re embarrassed, such as:
+There are several things that cats do that lead people to think that cats are embarrassed, such as: